 The mission and purpose of William Carey’s Doctor of Physical Therapy Program is to create a challenging and caring academic community that prepares students to become compassionate and competent entry-level physical therapists who value excellence in practice, service to low-resource populations, and engagement in global health and wellness.

-The tuition for the William Carey University Doctor of Physical Therapy Program is $34,000.00 per academic year.
-A nonrefundable seat fee of $300.00 is due within 15 days of acceptance into the program.
+The tuition for the William Carey University Doctor of Physical Therapy Program is $34,000.00 per academic year, including a nonrefundable seat fee of $600.00.
 The seat fee will be credited toward tuition upon enrollment in the WCU DPT program.
 This tuition includes all lab fees, technology fees and professional liability insurance.
 Students should be prepared for extra expenses associated with professional studies including background checks, medical screenings (including drug testing) books, local travel to and from clinical facilities, and out-of-town travel and living expenses associated with experiential learning.
 Each student is required to have a laptop computer or tablet.

 The program can be completed in 12 trimesters, or 3 years.